wizguin/yukon/README.md

 npm run editor
 ```

 * Building the client for production.
+Production files can be found in "/dist".

 ```console
 npm run build